Korshamn

-Korshamn or Korshavn is a fishing village in the southern part of Lyngdal municipality in Agder county, Norway.
+Korshavn or Korshamn is a fishing village in the southern part of Lyngdal Municipality in Agder county, Norway.
 The village is located on the island of Revøy, located at the mouth of the Grønsfjorden.
-Korshamn lies about 10 km south of the village of Austad.
+Korshavn lies about 10 km south of the village of Austad.
 Korshamn Chapel is located in the village, serving the southern part of the municipality.
 Traditionally, a fishing village, it now caters to tourists, primarily through the "Korshamn Rorbuer" rental cottages.

+History

-According to Snorre, in the year 1028, King Olaf II (Saint Olaf) made landfall on the island of Sælør, just south of Korshamn with thirteen ships and a thousand men.
-This event was commemorated by the erection of a sculpture of the king in central Lyngdal, revealed by King Olav V in 1983.
+According to Snorre, in the year 1028, King Olaf II (Saint Olaf) made landfall on the island of Sælør, just south of Korshavn with thirteen ships and a thousand men.
+This event was commemorated by a sculpture of the king in central Lyngdal, revealed by King Olav V in 1983.